Set Current Location

 Probably the most frequented open-space area in the suburbs of Johannesburg, Zoo Lake has a restaurant, paddle-boat facilities as well as waterfowl in abundance.
 The restaurant is housed within buildings at the heart of the property and a bowling club lies to the right.
 Concerts are often hosted here and an annual, ‘Jazz at the Park' concert is becoming a recognized event.
 ‘Artists under the Sun' is a regular affair providing artists an opportunity to showcase their works by the lakeside.
 Weekends are always hectic and everyone and their dog seems to find some amusement there.
 No entrance fee.
 Dogs on leashes only.
 Plenty of parking.

-As its name suggests, the Market Theatre was once a fresh fruit and vegetable market.
-Built in the early 1900s, most of the original architecture still exists as well as a lot of the original signs.
-Within the huge complex, other than the Market Theatre stages, there are a number of galleries and restaurants.
-The three theaters at the Market are the Main, Laager and Barney Simon.
+As its name suggests, the Market Theatre, also known as the John Kani Theatre was once a fresh fruit and vegetable market.
+Dating back to the early 1900s, most of the original architecture still exists as well as a lot of the original signs.
+Within the huge complex, other than the Market Theatre stages, there are several galleries and restaurants.
+The three theaters at the Market are Main, Laager and Barney Simon.
 The venue stages all forms of production from drama, comedy, musical, community, South African to experimental theater.
 International actor John Kani is the managing trustee at the complex.
-Tuesday and Wednesday nights are usually cheaper than all other nights.
 There are various dining and drinking options within the Market Theatre complex.
-Check website for more details on current and upcoming events.

 Built around the No. 14 shaft of Crown Mines, this city is an authentic reproduction of Johannesburg at the beginning of the 1900s.
 There are fully furnished miner's houses with original furniture and fittings, including pressed ceilings.
 The museum exhibits include antique clothing and children's toys, which take the visitor back 100 years to the city that was.
 A train encircles the park and many shops offer interesting curios.
 You can also visit the original gold mine in a lift that goes down to 220 meters below the surface.
 An on site casino is open 24 hours daily.